 Your email account has a renewable 30-month lifespan.

 When you register for a course for the very first time, your account is opened with a lifespan of 30 months.
 Every time you register for another course at Brock, the lifespan of your account is reset, giving you a new 30-month period.

 16 months from the day you last registered for a course, your account is deactivated.
 Your account still exists and emails will continue to flow into your inbox, however you will not be able to access your account.
 To regain access, you must either register for a new course or submit a request to the Help Desk for a 7-day temporary access period (NOTE: This temporary access period cannot be extended beyond 7 days).

 30 days from the date your account is deleted, your account is permanently closed and all contents are permanently lost and cannot be retrieved.

-You registered for your final year courses on August 1, 2021.
-With this registration, your account lifespan was reset and a new 30-month period began with a start date of August 1, 2021.
+You last registered for courses on August 1, 2021.
+With this registration, your email account’s lifespan was reset and a new 30-month period began with a start date of August 1, 2021.
 Assuming that you do not register for any more courses now or in the future, your account will be deactivated and you will lose access to your emails on December 1, 2022 (16 months since you last registered).
 Your account will then be deleted on February 1, 2024 (14 months since deactivation), and permanently closed on March 1, 2024 (30 days since deletion).